NREL/HPC/languages/julia/how-to-guides/install-Julia.md

  ```
  spack install julia
  ```

 ## Do It Yourself Build (v 1.2 or later)

 ### Prerequisites

-None
+All the [required build tools and libraries](https://github.com/JuliaLang/julia/blob/master/doc/build/build.md#required-build-tools-and-external-libraries) are available on Eagle either by default or through modules.
+The needed modules are covered in the instructions.

 ### Terms
 * `JULIA_HOME` is the base directory of julia source code (initially called `julia` after `git clone`)

 ### Instructions
+When compiling Julia you can choose to compile against Intel's MKL libraries or OpenBLAS for the Julia linear algebra operations.
+If you are going to be doing significant matrix-vector operations directly in Julia, then you will want to compile it with MKL.
+If most of the matrix-vector operations are being done in a subprogram or library (e.g. Ipopt) then it will make no difference what you compile Julia with.
+In this latter case, it is recommended that you compile with OpenBLAS since that is significantly easier.
+Instructions for both choices are given below.

+**NOTE**: When compiling Julia **with** MKL, Julia uses the `single dynamic library` option for linking.
+Any dynamic libraries (e.g. ipopt or coinhsl) loaded by Julia also need to be linked to MKL with this approach.
+Failing to do so will result in unusual behavior (like getting garbage values passed to the MKL function calls).

 1. Load the following modules:
-    * gcc -- tested with gcc/8.2.0
+    * gcc (>= 5.1)
+    * cmake (>= 3.4.3)
-    * mkl (optional) -- tested with mkl/2018.3.222 and mkl/2019.5.281
+    * mkl (any version -- optional)
-    * conda -- tested with conda/5.3
 2. Get the Julia source code
 `git clone https://github.com/JuliaLang/julia.git`
+3. `cd julia`
 4. Change to the version of Julia you want to build `git checkout <julia_version>`
 5. In `Make.user` (you will need to create the file if it doesn't exist) in `JULIA_HOME` put the following:
+	* `MARCH=skylake-avx512` -- tell the compiler to [optimize floating point instructions for Eagle's Skylake processors](https://www.nrel.gov/hpc/eagle-software-libraries-mkl.html)
-    * *If you want to compile Julia **with** MKL*
+    * *If you want to compile Julia **with** MKL also add the following*
         * `USE_INTEL_MKL=1` -- Use Intel versions of BLAS and LAPACK (this is why we loaded mkl module)
-        * `USE_BLAS64=0` -- Use the 64-bit library with the 32-bit integer interface (this will necessitate changes in `Make.inc`)
+        * `USE_BLAS64=0` -- Use the 64-bit library with the 32-bit integer interface.
+This will necessitate changes in `Make.inc`.
+The reasons for this are discussed in step 7.
-        * `USE_BINARYBUILDER=0` -- Build required dependencies from source (gets around known bug with linking and patching that is a problem with ld version 2.25)
-    * *If you want to compile Julia **without** MKL* (OpenBLAS will be used for BLAS and LAPACK libraries)
-        * `USE_INTEL_MKL=0`  -- Download, build and use openblas for BLAS/LAPACK libraries
-        * `USE_BINARYBUILDER=0` -- Build required dependencies from source—gets around known bug with linking and patching that is a problem with ld version 2.25
     * **NOTE**: I found it useful to create the file `Make.user` in another location (e.g. home directory) and drop a link into the Julia build directory as I used `git clean -x -f -d` to make sure everything is completely clean
-    * **NOTE**: If you are going to be doing significant matrix-vector operations directly in Julia, then you will want to compile it with MKL.
-If most of the matrix-vector operations are being done in a subprogram or library (e.g. Ipopt) then it will make no difference what you compile Julia with.
-In this latter case, it is recommended that you compile with OPENBLAS since that is easier.
-    * **NOTE**: When compiling Julia with MKL, Julia uses the `single dynamic library` option for linking.
-Any dynamic libraries (e.g. ipopt or coinhsl) loaded by Julia also need to be linked to MKL with this approach.
-Failing to do so will result in unusual behavior (like getting garbage values passed to the MKL function calls).
+6. (Skip to step 8 if compiling Julia **without** MKL.)
+There are a couple of problems to overcome when compiling Julia with MKL.
+The first is that a makefile in the SuiteSparse library package defines a `USER` variable that leads to problems with `xalt/ld` (a script that invokes ld).
+To fix this do the following:
+    * In JULIA_HOME fetch and unpack the SuiteSparse libraries `make -C deps/ extract-suitesparse`
+    * With your favorite editor, open the file `JULIA_HOME/deps/scratch/SuiteSparse-5.4.0/UMFPACK/Lib/Makefile`
+    * In the `Makefile`, do a global replace on `USER` --i.e. change all occurrences of the variable  `USER`  to something else like  `MUSER`
+7. The second problem is that when compiling against MKL, Julia either uses the 32-bit MKL libraries or the 64-bit MKL libraries with *64-bit interface*.
+It is common for other libraries (e.g. Ipopt or HSL) to compile against the 64-bit MKL libraries with *32-bit interface*.
+This causes unusual behavior.
+To make Julia compile against the 64-bit MKL libraries with 32-bit interface, do the following:
-6. (If compiling Julia **with** MKL otherwise skip to step 6) Open `Make.inc` in your favorite editor and make the following change
+    * Open `Make.inc` in your favorite editor and make the following change
         * find where `MKLLIB` is set (there will be an if-else statement depending on the value of `USE_BLAS64`)
         * change the else clause to read `MKLLIB := $(MKLROOT)/lib/intel64`
-7. `cd JULIA_HOME/deps`
-8. `make extract-suitesparse`
-    * **NOTE**: if this produces the message 'nothing to be done for target `make extract-suitesparse`' (or something like it), this means you didn’t put `Make.user` in `JULIA_HOME` or `USE_BINARAYBUILD` is set incorrectly in `Make.user`
-9. `cd scratch/SuiteSparse-5.4.0/UMFPACK/Lib/`
-10. open `Makefile` in your favorite editor and make the following change:
-    * do a global replace on `USER` in the `Makefile`--i.e. change all occurrences of the variable `USER` to something else like `MUSER`
-    * this `Makefile` defines a `USER` variable that leads to problems with `xalt/ld` (a script that invokes ld)
-11. `cd JULIA_HOME`
-12. `make -j 4` -- `-j 4` allows `make` to use 4 processes to build and can speed up compilation (additional speed ups may be possible by increasing the number of processes)
+8. `make -j4` -- `-j4` allows `make` to use 4 processes to build and can speed up compilation (additional speed ups may be possible by increasing the number of processes)